010binary/docker-crash-course/README.md

 - `docker system info`: Displays system-wide information about Docker.
 - `docker system prune`: Removes unused data such as stopped containers, dangling images, and networks.

-# For more command or explanation on how to use any of them go to ChatGPT
+# For more command or explanation on how to use any of them go to ChatGPT or Go to NetNinja YT
 ---